brem02/Udacity_Project_2/README.md

 ### Load Test

 ***-Performance validation of the webapp can be performed via a load test using locust.
-Replace the webapp name accordingly in the provided locustfile.py and call locust:***
+Replace the webapp name accordingly in the provided locustfile.py and install/run locust:***
 &emsp;

 ***Install Locust:***